pdjr-archive/venus-signalk-tank-service/README.md

 ## Acknowledgements

-Thanks to @kwindrem for making this a whole lot easier than it might have been by reworking the Venus GUI mobile interface so nicely and in such a way that others can leverage it.
+Thanks to Kevin Windrem for making this a whole lot easier than it might have been by reworking the Venus GUI mobile interface so nicely and in such a way that others can leverage it.